Another End of the World is Possible

 What will it take for human beings to change?
 I think, maybe, it would take dying.

 John Halstead is the author of Another End of the World is Possible (2019), in which he explores what it would really mean for our relationship with the natural world if we were to admit that we are doomed.
 John is a native of the southern Laurentian bioregion and lives in Northwest Indiana, near Chicago.
 He is a co-founder of 350 Indiana-Calumet, which worked to organize resistance to the fossil fuel industry in the Region.
 John was the principal facilitator of “A Pagan Community Statement on the Environment.”
 He strives to live up to the challenge posed by the Statement through his writing and activism.
 John has written for numerous online platforms, including Patheos, Huffington Post, PrayWithYourFeet.org, and Gods & Radicals.
-He also facilitates climate grief support groups affiliated with the Good Grief Network.
+He also facilitates a climate grief support group affiliated with the Good Grief Network.
 You can read John’s complete curriculum vitae here.

 John’s Interview on Last Born in the Wilderness